VICO-UoE/mlpractical/notes/google_cloud_setup.md

 python setup.py develop
 ```

-Then, to test PyTorch running on the GPU, run this script that trains a small convolutional network (4 conv layers, 64 filters) on EMNIST:
+Then, to test PyTorch running on the GPU, run this script that trains a small convolutional network (4 conv layers, 64 filters) on CIFAR100:
 ```
-python mlp/pytorch_experiment_scripts/train_evaluate_emnist_classification_system.py --dim_reduction_type max_pooling --use_gpu True
+python mlp/pytorch_experiment_scripts/train_evaluate_image_classification_system.py --dim_reduction_type max_pooling --use_gpu True
 ```
 You should be able to see an experiment running, using the GPU.
 It should be doing about 60 it/s (iterations per second).
 You can stop it when ever you like using `ctrl-c`.